 Not only culturally, rather numerous religions also maintain lasting beliefs and ideas concerning menstruation, with commonalities in taboos across them.
 In Judaism, menstruating women are deemed ritually unclean, while Christianity views them as potentially hazardous.
 Hinduism labels them impure, Buddhism as polluted, and Islam, in contrast, doesn't perceive menstruating women as possessing any form of “contagious uncleanness” but she is considered ritually impure and is restricted to perform religious activities such as praying and fasting.
 (Abdullah, 2022).

 This research aims to explore the comprehension of menstrual hygiene practices among adolescent girls residing in an urban slum, 'Rupsha Char Basti' in Khulna.
-It delves into the influence of male family members on the girls' hygiene practices and addresses their perceptions.
+Moreover, It delves into the influence of male family members on the girls' hygiene practices and addresses their perceptions.
 The study also highlights the challenges faced by these girls in managing menstrual hygiene due to a scarcity of safe water in the mentioned slum.

 Research Question and Study Objectives

-What are the knowledge, beliefs, and primary sources of information regarding menstruation among the study participants, and how does this correlate with their hygiene practices?
+R.Q.
+What are the knowledgeand primary sources of information regarding menstruation among the study participants, what are their beliefs regarding menstrual practice and how does this correlate with their hygiene practices?

 To meet our research question we chose three objectives for our study.

-To explore the adolescent girls’ knowledge about menstrual hygiene.
+To explore the adolescent girls’ existing knowledge about menstrual hygiene.

 To comprehend their menstrual hygiene practice.

-To understand the perception of the male members of their family.
+To understand the perception of the male members of their family regarding menstrual practice

 Literature Review